 Print and eBook design for independent authors

-We’re not a robot that grinds out stock-looking templates, or a bunch of cut-throat freelance amateurs.
-We’re a real design studio staffed by artists who love books and know the art of making yours look as good as the biggest publishers.
+Welcome to our real design studio, staffed by artists who love books and know the art of making yours look as good as the biggest publishers.
 (We do books for them too.)
+No “meatgrinders” here, computers squirting out template after template.
 We’ve been designing print books for 30 years, and creating custom eBooks since they were invented.

-You got a question, we’re quick to answer emails.
+You have a question?
+We’re quick to answer all emails.
 Or call us on the phone.
 Our studio has big bright windows, cheerful people, sunny flowers and great coffee.
 We’re a happy bunch to work with.

 Print book design